fishmoon1234/MetaNO/README.md

 ```

 ## Acknowledgement
-Special thanks to Dr. Ning Liu for his help in cleaning up the code.
+Special thanks to Dr. Ning Liu for his valuable discussion and help in the code.